decaffeinate/bulk-decaffeinate/README.md

 ## Future plans

 This project is in early stages.
-Here are some things coming up.
+Here are some things coming up:

 * Add a `convert` command that actually runs decaffeinate to convert a codebase.
 * Add a flexible way to specify which files should be checked/converted.